drvinceknight/cfm/_assessment/index.md

 - Between 60 and 69%

   Well organised and clearly written with sound technical content.
 Results analysed and clearly presented.

 - Above 70%

   Very well organised and clearly written with good technical content.
 Results assessed critically and arguments very well presented and supported.
+At the *exemplary* end of this band the paper would not look out of place in a Journal of Open Source Software submission, and the presentation lands the high-level idea, the design choices, and the limitations in 15 minutes without rushing.

-### Scope (50%)
+##### Scope (50%)

 - **Documentation**: Does the documentation have a Tutorial, How to section, Reference and Explanation section?
 Is it clear?
 Is the source code clear?